Putin signs annexation of Ukrainian regions as losses mount

-KYIV, Ukraine (AP) — Russian President Vladimir Putin has signed laws formally absorbing four Ukrainian regions into Russia, even as its military struggles to control the territory that was illegally annexed.
+KYIV, Ukraine (AP) — Russian President Vladimir Putin signed the final papers Wednesday to annex four regions of Ukraine while his military struggled to control the new territory that was added in violation of international laws.

-The documents finalizing the annexation, carried out in defiance of international laws, were published on a Russian government website on Wednesday morning.
+Ukrainian law enforcement officials, meanwhile, reported discovering more evidence of torture and killings in areas retaken from Russian forces.

-Earlier this week, both houses of the Russian parliament ratified treaties making the Donetsk, Luhansk, Kherson and Zaporizhzhia regions part of Russia.
-That followed Kremlin-orchestrated “referendums” in the four regions that Ukraine and the West have rejected as a sham.
+The documents finalizing the annexation were published on a Russian government website.
+In a defiant move, the Kremlin held the door open for further land grabs in Ukraine.

-On the ground, Moscow's war in Ukraine has entered a new, more dangerous phase.
-Russia faces mounting setbacks, with Ukrainian forces retaking more and more land in the east and in the south — the very regions Moscow has pushed to annex.
+Speaking in a conference call with reporters, Kremlin spokesman Dmitry Peskov said that “certain territories will be reclaimed, and we will keep consulting residents who would be eager to embrace Russia.”

 People are also reading…